aquele-dinho/java-modernizing/docs/GUIDE_PHASE2.md

 - **Expected result:**
   - Scan completes with HTML/JSON reports generated under `target/`.
   - The build passes only if no vulnerabilities are found above the configured CVSS threshold.
+  - If the scan fails due to CVEs in framework-managed components (for example, embedded Tomcat), first try upgrading the Spring Boot parent to a newer compatible 3.x release (as done with **3.5.8** in this reference implementation) before considering suppressions.

 ### Step 4.2 – Enforce zero-tolerance for Critical/High CVEs
 - **What you verify:**